-The best thing is that even with 10 minutes of charging you can already use the headset for an hour, but this is according to the company itself, I have not tested that.
+The best part is that even with 10 minutes of charging you can already use the headset for an hour, but this is according to the company itself, we have not tested that.

-Perfect for children who have forgotten to recharge and you have to drive to grandpa and grandma in Drenthe by car.
+Perfect for children who have forgotten to charge and you auto to go to grandpa and grandma in Drenthe.